 - All graphics must be in digital form, either digitally generated or scanned.
-Preferred formats are .tif, .ai, .eps, .jpg, or press-ready .pdf. - Images must not be embedded in the manuscript, but should instead be included as separate files. - Color images should be submitted in CMYK mode where possible. - Images in raster format must, at minimum, be 1000px wide; at least 2000px is strongly preferred.
-Images will be printed at 300 ppi. - Where possible, graphics should have a transparent, rather than a white, background. - Digital art files should be cropped to remove nonprinting borders (such as unnecessary white space around an image). - The editor reserves the right to make minor adjustments to illustrations. - Authors are responsible for ensuring that they have permission to use all illustrations. - Image orientation should be the same as intended for print.
+Preferred formats are .tif, .ai, .eps, .jpg, or press-ready .pdf. - Images must be embedded in the manuscript.
+Upon acceptance, they must also be sent as separate files. - Color images should be submitted in CMYK where possible. - Images in raster format must, at minimum, be 1000px wide; at least 2000px is strongly preferred.
+Images will be printed at 300 ppi. - Where possible, graphics should have a transparent, rather than a white, background. - Digital art files should be cropped to remove nonprinting borders (such as unnecessary white space around an image). - The editors the right to make minor adjustments to illustrations. - Authors are responsible for ensuring that they have permission to use all illustrations. - Image orientation should be the same as intended for print.